Judgement (Redirected from Greater majority)

 The only alternative to a judgement is if the Senate creates an Imperial title which has the legal authority to use one or more Synod powers.
 These powers can then be executed directly by the title holder without the need to submit a judgement for the approval of an assembly.

 Each member of the Imperial Synod, may propose a single judgement per summit.
-The judgement must be submitted to an appropriate civil servant (normally found in the Hub) at Anvil and must be submitted for the approval of a single appropriate assembly.
+That judgement must be raised with an assembly the priest belongs to.
+It must be submitted to an appropriate civil servant (normally found in the Hub) at Anvil and must be submitted for the approval of a single appropriate assembly.
 To raise a judgement the priest needs to identify:

 - Which Synod power they wish to utilise

 - The target of the judgement if any

 - Which assembly they are looking to place it before

 The power and target of the judgement may determine which assembly is legally allowed to consider it.
 For example, only the General Assembly may excommunicate a citizen.
 A national assembly my revoke one of their own, but the Marcher National Assembly cannot consider a judgement to revoke a Navarr senator.
 The civil servants with expertise in Synod matters will be able to help advise inexperienced priests how best to use their judgement to achieve their goal.

 The civil servant will record the judgement and display it prominently in the Hub so that it can undergo scrutiny by the members of the assembly who will vote on it.
 Every member of an assembly has the right to vote on every judgement raised with that assembly.

 E.g. Marrok of Dawn wishes to raise a judgement of inquisition against members of a League coven believed to be consorting with Agramant.
 Marrok seeks out an appropriate civil servant and indicates that he wishes to do this through the Assembly of Vigilance, of which he is a member.